Psykotikism/Mutant_Tanks/INFORMATION.md

 ```
 "Mutant Tanks"
 {
-	// Use the admin's SteamID32 or Steam3ID when creating an entry.
+	// Use the admin's SteamID32 or Steam3ID when adding an entry.
 	"STEAM_0:1:23456789" // [U:1:23456789]
 	{
 		"Administration"